Cohomology of moduli spaces of Del Pezzo surfaces: Introduction

-In the following, we use the notation $\phi^e_d$ for the 25 irreducible representations of $W(E_6)$ (see \cite[p411]{carter} for definitions and \cite[p428-429]{carter} for the list), where $d$ denotes its dimension and $e$ the smallest symmetric power of the standard representation of which $\phi^e_d$ is a direct summand.
-We note that the integers $d,e$ uniquely determine the representation.
-The main result of this paper is the following.
+The aim of this paper is to completely determine the action of $W(E_6)$ on the cohomology groups $\HH^i(\DP_3,\QQ)$.
+In the statement that follows, we use the symbol $\phi^e_d$ to denote an irreducible representation of $W(E_6)$ of dimension $d$ such that $e$ is the smallest symmetric power of the standard representation of $W(E_6)$ of which $\phi^e_d$ is a direct summand.
+The numbers $(d,e)$ uniquely determine the 25 irreducible representations of $W(E_6)$ (see \cite[p411]{carter} for definitions and \cite[p428-429]{carter} for further details).

 \begin{Theorem} The cohomology $\HH^i(\DP_3,\QQ)$ of the moduli space of complex, geometrically marked degree 3 Del Pezzo surfaces as a representation of the Weyl group $W(E_6)$ is as follows

 \end{Theorem}